Chemical Spill Emergency? Follow These Crucial Steps

 Managing Chemical Spills in the Workplace

-Chemical spills in the workplace require a well-coordinated response plan to minimise risks.
+Chemical spills in the workplace require a well-coordinated response plan to minimize risks.
 Here’s how to handle more significant spills:

 Contact the spill response plan